-This page is intended to help students enrolled in UNT mathematics classes during this extraordinary time when all face-to-face mathematics classes have been suspended because of the COVID-19 pandemic.
+This page is intended to help students enrolled in UNT mathematics classes during this extraordinary time when most face-to-face mathematics classes have been suspended because of the COVID-19 pandemic.

-learnanywhere.unt.edu helps students transition to online courses in temporary situations.
-Includes resources on Canvas and Zoom.
+The UNT site learnanywhere.unt.edu helps students transition to online courses in temporary situations and includes resources on Canvas and Zoom.

 What do I need to learn math effectively remotely